urban-plumber/urban-plumber.github.io/AU-Preston/plots/UCLEM/index.md

 # UCLEM

-**NOTE:** *Results presented here are highly dependent on how models are configured in this experiment, and may be subject to variable output formatting errors.
-Results are not intended to indicate the quality of any individual model, but to help participants better understand and improve approaches in different urban environments.*
+**NOTE:** *Results presented here are highly dependent on how models are configured in this experiment and may be subject to variable output formatting errors.
+Results are not intended to indicate the quality of any individual model, but to help participants better understand and improve modelling approaches in different urban environments.*

 ### baseline_Albedo
 [![UCLEM_AU-Preston_baseline_Albedo.png](UCLEM_AU-Preston_baseline_Albedo.png)](UCLEM_AU-Preston_baseline_Albedo.png.png)